 The 80:10:10 model refers to the ratio in which meat, organs and bones should be present in the diet so this typically means 80% meat, 10% organ meat and 10% bones.

 The 80:10:10 model can be a good place to start when you are thinking about feeding raw for the first time.
-However, there are many other things to consider when it comes to finding the healthiest diet for your dog so they thrive, stay healthy and happy.
+However, it is felt by many experts to be overly simplistic and there are many other things to consider when it comes to finding the healthiest diet for your dog so they thrive, stay healthy and happy.
 Some relatively ‘newer’ breeds such as the French Bulldog and Cavapoos are so evolved away from their wolf ancestors, that they may struggle with higher quantities of bones too

 Do Poppy’s Picnic’s recipes follow the 80:10:10 model?